leohuet/MechaCellSounds/README.md

 ## Setting up

 You now have access to the main control panel.
 It contains several steps :
 * The first step is to generate the data and the heat maps from your xlsx data files.
 To that aim, check the "Step 1 : Data processing" panel.
 You will have to install the python dependencies.
 Then, drag and drop the folder containing the data files to the required zone.
 Finally, click on "Process files".
-More details in the [[Generate new data]] page.
 * Once this done, you can launch the web interface used to interact with the system.
-More details in [[The web interface]] page.
 * Finally, check your audio settings in the specific panel, with care to the output device.
-Don't forget to start the audio.
-More details in the [[Audio settings]] page.

 For more informations about the project, please refer to the [Wiki](https://github.com/leohuet/MEN_GMU-Strategy/wiki).